cornelltech/INFO-5400/Final-Project:-Brainstorming.md

 * https://github.com/ImagingInformatics/hackathon-dataset
 * http://www.cancerimagingarchive.net/

-We also have about 100 anonymized DICOM images available, see Professor Zabih or Dr. Shih if you are interested.
+We also have about 100 anonymized DICOM images available, see Professor Shoham or Dr. Shih if you are interested.

 ### Ideas